William S. Burroughs and the Cult of Rock 'n' Roll

 William S. Burroughs and the Cult of Rock ‘n’ Roll is a non-fiction book by American author and musician Casey Rae that examines the influence of the Beat writer William S. Burroughs on the evolution of rock music and counterculture.
 Through a mix of literary analysis, historical narrative, music criticism, and cultural commentary, Rae explores how Burroughs’ transgressive ideas, experimental writing techniques, and persona as a countercultural icon resonated with rock musicians and shaped key movements in music and art.

 Overview

-The book highlights Burroughs’ collaborations with iconic figures in music, such as the Beatles, David Bowie, Patti Smith, Lou Reed, and Kurt Cobain, and delves into the broader cultural currents that connected Burroughs to the evolution of popular and underground music.
+The book highlights Burroughs’ collaborations in music that connected Burroughs to the evolution of popular and underground music.
 Rae positions Burroughs not only as a literary innovator but also as a spiritual godfather to the rebellious ethos of rock ‘n’ roll and its genre offshoots such as punk, industrial, hip-hop, and electronic music.

 Themes

 William S. Burroughs and the Cult of Rock ‘n’ Roll explores several interwoven themes:

 Cut-Up Technique and Sonic Experimentation: Rae traces how Burroughs’ cut-up method, co-established with visual artist Brion Gysin, influenced musicians like Bowie and the industrial band Throbbing Gristle, encouraging experimentation via sonic and lyrical fragmentation and recontextualizing.

 Outlaws and Countercultural Icons: Burroughs’ life as a queer, drug-using provocateur made him a renegade with regard to societal norms, an appeal that resonated deeply with rock artists seeking to challenge the status quo.

 Interdisciplinary Collaboration: The book explores Burroughs’ forays into sound art, spoken-word albums, and multimedia projects, drawing parallels between his work and the evolution of music production and performance.

 Visionary States and Rock's Mystique: Rae highlights Burroughs’ exploration of magic, mysticism, and outsider philosophies, showing how these themes mirrored rock ‘n’ roll's fascination with the esoteric, alongside Burroughs' use of occult techniques to weaken and erode sociopolitical institutions.